cys128/COMP3500_Group41_OnlineVotingSystem/README.md

 * **Student Name:** Chen Yuk San (SID: 14239843)

 ## How to run  it
-Open  the file In  VotingSystem\html\home
+Open  the file in  VotingSystem\html\home login with account
+You can set up your own voter account or admin account Invitation code: `ADMIN2025`

 * Preset Administrator:
 `Username: admin`